Develop custom Excel task panes and action panes for

 Besides the obvious difference between the ways, the former leaves the focus on your custom Excel task pane while the latter effectively moves it to Excel because of the focus-capturing feature just mentioned.

 The algorithm of key processing is as follows.
 Whenever a single key is pressed, it is sent to the pane.
 When a key combination is pressed, ADXExcelTaskPane determines if the combination is a shortcut on the pane.
 If it is, the key press is sent to the pane.
 If it isn't, ADXKeyFilter is fired and the key combination is passed to the event handler.
-Then the event handler specifies whether to send the key press to Excel or to the pane.
-The latter is the default behavior.
+Then the event handler specifies whether to send the key combination to Excel or to the pane.
+Sending the key combination to the pane is the default behavior.
 Note that sending the key combination to Excel will result in moving the focus off the pane.
 The above-said implies that the ADXKeyFilter event never fires for shortcuts on the pane's controls.

 Wait-a-little and focus again